dleute/chatserver/README.md

 `./vendor/phpunit/phpunit/phpunit -c app`

 This should be entirely self contained and work once the environment is functional.
+The tests are located here:

+`src/AppBundle/Tests/`

 #### Functional Testing